-3. For concealed connection only: There are two removable circular panels at the rear of the convection box.
-Decide which one of these is to be used for rear entry.
-Using a suitable tool apply pressure to the centre of the removable circular panel.
-There is a grommet in the installation kit supplied with the fire.
-Fit this into the hole.
-Pierce the grommet to allow the pipe to pass through it.
-The grommet should envelop the pipe.
+For concealed connection only: Pierce a hole in the seal at the back of the convection box.
+The seal must envelop the pipe.
 If the hole is larger than the pipe, seal it with tape.
-Do not pierce the grommet unless the supply pipe is to pass through it.
+Do not pierce the seal unless the supply pipe is to pass through it.